THE CHALLENGE

 The algal bloom presented an unpredictable and fast-moving situation.

-in real time to changing health conditions and bloom updates.
-It needed to work as effectively for regional coastal towns as it would for city beaches
+With this in mind we needed to create a campaign that could respond in real time to changing health conditions and bloom updates.
+It needed to work as effectively for regional coastal towns as it would for city beaches and inspire confidence and action – without downplaying the seriousness of the situation.

 Speed, sensitivity and flexibility were critical.